saeidtaheri/charger-fee-calculator/README.md

 <p><img src="lms-diagram.png" alt="diagram"></p>

 - You can specify the year report in input, by default it gets the current year for calculation.
+- You should specify destination report file in input, it is a mandatory field.

 ## Under the Hood
 - Knowing real-world projects demand better code quality and organization.
 While working on it, I aimed to keep things neat and tidy, focusing on making different parts work together smoothly.
 To do this, I tried to use abstractions to decouple the objects.